On the extensions of the left modules for a meromorphic open-string vertex algebra, I: Introduction

 \textbf{Acknowledgement. } I would like to thank Yi-Zhi Huang for his long-term constant support, especially for his encouragement in writing down the convergence results for the Virasoro VOA.
 I would also like to thank Kenji Iohara for answering my questions about the representation theory of Virasoro algebra and providing the idea for Theorem \ref{submodule-classify}.
-Thanks also to Florenzia Hunziker, Shashank Kanade, Andrew Linshaw, Jiayin Pan, and Eric Schippers for discussing various aspects of the current work.
+Thanks also to Florencia Hunziker, Shashank Kanade, Andrew Linshaw, Jiayin Pan, and Eric Schippers for discussing various aspects of the current work.
+Finally, my deepest gratitude to the anonymous Reviewer 1, whose meticulous review and constructive suggestions greatly improved the paper.